 To paraphrase Alan Watts, we are all just one wave in the midst of a boundless ocean.

 I decided to start recording some of my poems on A Live of Virtue and uploading them in podcast format via the Anchor platform.

 So far I have the poem ‘Hope‘ up with more to come shortly.

 A link to the site can be found below.
 Of note, Anchor allows you to stream on most podcast platforms.

-Some Thoughts on Stillness – A Life of Virtue: Philosophy as a Way of Life
+A Short Meditation on the News – A Life of Virtue: Philosophy as a Way of Life